alevatri/diorisisscan/README.md

 # Diorisis Scan
-A Python module for the metrical scansion of Ancient Greek prose and verse texts.
+Python module for the metrical scansion of Ancient Greek.

+#### Non-Standard Dependencies
+`datrie`, `pywin32` (if run in Windows).
 If run in Windows, the module loads a custom font in the terminal for the correct display of metrical symbols.
+The font change is limited to the Command Prompt window where the script is run.

 # Standalone